Skip to main content

 Event

 Post-earnings drift, index-inclusion add/drop, F&O expiry squeeze, FII/DII flow signal.
-Exits are tied to the event window — measured-move targets, Fibonacci extensions, event-day-high resistance — and close back through the pre-event level invalidates the setup.
+Exits are tied to the event window — measured-move targets, Fibonacci extensions, event-day-high resistance — and a close back through the pre-event level cancels the setup.

 Strategies Post-earnings drift · Index inclusion · F&O expiry squeeze · FII/DII flow